binkley/modern-java-practices/README.md

 $ ./gradlew wrapper  # Confirm
 ```

-With Gradle, there really is no "right" solution to this problem.
+With Gradle, there really is no "right" solution for hygienic versioning.

 ---